Some people stand out.

 Important!
 You know these pictures on Instagram with fast cars, wads of money and other items that reek of low self-esteem?
 Do not try to fake it with external symbols, expensive suit, Rolex watch, or a car you can’t afford.
 Research shows that you will feel even worse after that:

-Multiple experiments demonstrate that within-domain compensation impairs subsequent self-regulation on behaviors ranging from resisting tempting but unhealthy food to performing cognitively taxing tasks.
+Multiple experiments show that within-domain compensation impairs subsequent self-regulation on behaviors ranging from resisting tempting but unhealthy food to performing cognitively taxing tasks.

 Combine this with self-affirmations, and you are on your way to much more fulfilling interaction with other people.